MirisWisdom/HCE/spv3/legacy/installer/cli/doc/specification.md

 Once the backup routine is finished, each package will then be extracted to the installation directory.

-For actually creating the installation packages & metadata, please refer to the [Compilation](compilation.md)] document.
+For actually creating the installation packages & manifest, please refer to the [Compilation](compilation.md)] document.

-## Metadata
+## Manifest

-A metadata file is a persistent representation of all the packages that the SPV3 Installer should handle.
+A manifest file is a persistent representation of all the packages that the SPV3 Installer should handle.
 It documents the files belonging to each package, and the backup directory.

-The metadata file is created by:
+The manifest file is created by:

 1. Serialising an Installer instance into an XML equivalent.
 2. Computing the UTF8 bytes representation of the XML string.
 3. Compressing said UTF8 bytes using the DEFLATE algorithm.

+The manifest is expected to be called `0x00.bin` on the filesystem.

 ## Package